TranHuuBao/mapreduce-demo/env.md

-# Setup enviroment for this course
+# Setup enviroment for this course map-reduce
+This is instruction for setup enviroment for mapreduce tutorial
 ## JAVA 8
 Install JAVA 8 if you haven't:
 Checking version by command: